 However, there is still a large gap in the operation and management of these sources on a large scale.

-In this blog, we will highlight the key challenges of energy transition and how Digital Twin technology can bridge this gap and enable large-scale production of clean energy.
+In this article, we will highlight the key challenges of energy transition and how Digital Twin technology can bridge this gap and enable large-scale production of clean energy.

 Renewable Grids are structures responsible for the production and storage of electricity in solar or wind farms.